lpod/lpod-docs/level1-basic-text-containers.rst

 ``search()`` in a element-based method which takes a search string (or a regular expression) as argument and returns the position of the first substring matching the argument in the text content of the element.
 A null return value means no match.
-This method works with the direct text content of the calling element, not with the children, so it makes sense with paragraphs, headings and text spans only.
+In case of success, the method returns a list whose items are the text node containing the matching substring, the position of the match (relatively to the text node) and the matching substring itself.

+The search space includes all the text children and descendants of the calling context.

 ``replace()`` is a context-based method.
 It takes two arguments, the first one being a search string like with ``search()``, the second one a text which will